Melchizedek6809/Nujel/README.md

 ## Current Limitations
 These will be addressed in later versions
 - [ ] Static Heap (works far better than expected)
-- [ ] Base image needs to be copied to the heap during startup (would be nice to run straight from .rodata)

 ## Documentation
 I've started to write some documentation, which you can read here: [https://nujel.net/](https://nujel.net/)